Libensemble/libensemble/docs/executor/overview.rst

 from the standard.

-The main ``Executor`` class is an abstract class, inherited by the ``MPIExecutor`` for direct running of MPI applications, and the ``BalsamMPIExecutor`` for submitting MPI run requests from a worker running on a compute node to a Balsam service running on a launch node.
+The main ``Executor`` class is an abstract class, inherited by the ``MPIExecutor`` for direct running of MPI applications, and the ``BalsamExecutor`` for submitting MPI run requests from a worker running on a compute node to the Balsam service.
 This second approach is suitable for systems that don't allow submitting MPI applications from compute nodes.

 Typically, users choose and parameterize their ``Executor`` objects in their